gauthamvasan/blog/_posts/Cinema/2018-12-09-raanjhana-climax.md

 <br>

-[Dhanush](https://en.wikipedia.org/wiki/Dhanush) is currently one of the most popular stars in Tamil Cinema.
-He's an extraordinary actor who has proved his mettle time and time again.
-[Raanjhana](https://en.wikipedia.org/wiki/Raanjhanaa) isn't his best film in my opinion.
+<p align="justify"><a href="https://en.wikipedia.org/wiki/Dhanush">Dhanush</a> is currently one of the most popular stars in Tamil Cinema.
+He's an extraordinary actor who has proved his mettle time and time again. <a href="https://en.wikipedia.org/wiki/Raanjhanaa">Raanjhana</a> isn't his best film in my opinion.
 But he made his Bollywod debut with it and won the hearts of millions of viewers across India.
 A man who was constantly ridiculed for his looks and skin tone turned into an "overnight" sensation.
 I must say, the awards and adulations were well deserved.
-Raanjhana is an interesting movie with an amazing soundtrack (composed by the one and only [A.R.
-Rahman](https://en.wikipedia.org/wiki/A._R._Rahman)).
-Definitely worth a watch if you haven't seen it yet!
+Raanjhana is an interesting movie with an amazing soundtrack (composed by the one and only <a href="https://en.wikipedia.org/wiki/A._R._Rahman">A.R.
+Rahman</a>).
+Definitely worth a watch if you haven't seen it yet! </p>

-I learned Hindi as a third language.
+<p align="justify">I learned Hindi as a third language.
 I can understand a significant portion of conversations, but could barely speak the language.
-If someone like me could appreciate the depth and heartfelt sincerity in this scene, all credits go to the writer [Himanshu Sharma](https://en.wikipedia.org/wiki/Himanshu_Sharma) and the entire film crew.
+If someone like me could appreciate the depth and heartfelt sincerity in this scene, all credits go to the writer <a href="https://en.wikipedia.org/wiki/Himanshu_Sharma">Himanshu Sharma</a> and the entire film crew.</p>

 <blockquote>
     बस इतनी हि कहानी थी मेरी.. <br>